×Sedeveria 'Blue Lotus'

-Nurseries sell it as true Sedum suaveolens or Echeveria 'Blue Lotus'.
+Nurseries sell this succulent as true Sedum suaveolens or Echeveria 'Blue Lotus'.

-x Sedeveria 'Blue Lotus' is a succulent plant that forms rosettes, up to 6 inches (15 cm) in diameter, of blue-green, fleshy leaves.
-They are up to 3 inches (7.5 cm) long and up to 1.2 inch (3 cm) wide.
-The flowers are white with yellow center and appear in spring on erect flower stalk up to 4 inches (10 cm) tall.
+×Sedeveria 'Blue Lotus' is a charming succulent that forms almost stemless rosettes of fleshy blue-green leaves.
+The rosettes are up to 6 inches (15 cm) in diameter.
+Leaves grow up to 3 inches (7.5 cm) long and 1.2 inches (3 cm) wide.
+Flowers are white with a yellow center and appear in spring on erect, up to 4 inches (10 cm) tall flower stalk.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).